gpt-5-mini (chosen from majority vote of a three-model LLM ensemble)

 Article Text

-OVER DRAFTS $300,000.
-The Report of the Liquidators of the Bank of Commerce.
-New Orleans, is Highly Sensational.
-New Orleans, Sept.
-23.-Another sensation was sprung this afternoon when the liquidators of the recently suspended Bank of Commerce came into the civil district court with a report.
-They find that the affairs of the bank have been mismanaged; that some of the accounts have not been properly kept and that grave irregularities have been committed.
+OVERDRAFTS OF $300,000.
+Further Discoveries of Fraud in One of the New Orieans Banks.
+NEW ORLEANS.
+Sept.
+23.-The liquidators of the recently suspended Bank of Commerce came into the Civil District Court to-day with a report.
+They find that the affairs of the bank have been mismanaged; that some of the accounts have not been kept properly. and that grave irregularities have been committed.
 The overdrafts amount to more than $300,000.
-The bank is insolvent, and its capital and surplus is lost.
-All that can be accomplished under the most favorable circumstances will be the payment in full of deposits and bills payable by the bank.
+The bank is insolvent and its capital and surplus is lost.
+All that can be accomplished under most favorable circumstances will be the payment in full of deposits and bills payable by the bank.
 This, however, is not certain.
-There are some ugly rumors afloat reflecting severely against certain of the bank's officers.

 Click image to open full size in new tab